nim-works/nimskull/doc/nimc.rst

 Name                             Description
 ==========================       ============================================
 CC                               Shows when the C compiler is called.
-SourceCodeFilterOutput           Shows the output of an source code filters CodeEnd
+SourceCodeFilterOutput           Shows the output of a source code filters CodeEnd
 CondTrue
 Conf                             A config file was loaded.